 “I’ve been to 4 countries now with ILP and all of them have been PERFECT.
 I'm obsessed with each place I’ve gone to and have grown to love the culture and the people there.
 You never stop missing it.
 Each country is so much different than the other, but each of them have their own great things to offer.
 China was the first country I went to and I never had ANY desire to go to China before I went.
 People, it's the best place ever.
 An actual hidden gem.
 The kindest people you'll ever meet, the cutest kids, the prettiest adventures.
 It's gold.
 My next country was Thailand.
 I've wanted to go there ever since I can remember and it's as much of a dream as you think it's going to be.
 Bomb food, the happiest people, so lush and green, & everyone bows to each other out of respect and it's the cutest thing ever.

 “I then went to the Dominican Republic.
 For sure the hardest place I went, but the most rewarding.
 I cannot get over those cutie black kids!!
-I'm adopting 20 so.
 Those people have absolutely nothing but they are the happiest and so giving.
 You are humbled as soon as you get there and will never want to leave.
 You learn more from them than they'll learn from you and you're changed forever.
 The vibe is so upbeat and crazy which is why it's so fun!
 Never a dull moment.
 And don't forget how PRETTY it is.
-Literally a beach every 15 mins.
-The last place I went was Poland.
+The last place I went was Europe.
 100x different than everywhere else I went but so, so good.
 I mean who doesn't want to travel in Europe?
-Yeah, it's a dream.
+It's a dream.

 “Overall, even though each place is different from the other, you have a different group size and people, different experiences, different feelings, different thoughts, each one is so special and means so much in its own way.
 I'll never forget all the memories from each place and all the things I learned.
 No matter where you go you'll make the best memories and be so happy you went!
 It'll become home and you'll never want to leave.”